Maisaa66/weCare/Doc/users/getUserById.md

-# Get All Users
+# Get User By ID

-Used to get all users in our system.
+Used to get a user.

 **URL** : `/api/v1/users/:id`